Apremilast

 • While taking apremilast you must see your rheumatologist regularly to make sure the treatment is working and to minimise any possible side effects.

-• If you are worried about any possible side effects you should contact your rheumatologist as soon as possible.
+• If you are worried about any possible side effects, you should contact your rheumatologist as soon as possible.

 • Tell any other doctors, dentists and pharmacists who treat you that you are taking apremilast.

 • Do not breastfeed or become pregnant while taking apremilast.
-If you are planning to become pregnant you should discuss this with your doctor
+If you are planning to become pregnant you should discuss this with your doctor.

 What benefit can you expect from your treatment?